Iraneus/medneedsample/_posts/2021-06-10-MedNeed-Graduating-from-Founder-Institute.md

 postFooter: <a href="/">More about MedNeed</a>
 ---
 <!-- Excerpt here before second image below -->
- So happy to be finally graduating from the Founder Institute (FI) after 14 weeks of grueling work.
+ We are so happy MedNeed is finally graduating from the Founder Institute (FI) after 14 weeks of grueling work.

 Many times I felt like dropping out of the program given the amount of work we are required to do plus other personal challenges, activities and distractions I had to deal with.